Edgar Jopson: Death

 In the afternoon of September 19, Ed held a meeting along with Rey Gonzales and Pagging Santos-Gonzales in their UG house.
 Afterwards Ed left with Teddy, his bodyguard, to visit Dr. Gil Evora, a colleague of his, in another village.
 During the meeting, Major Nelson Estares and his men, under orders of the military government, were waiting in Ed’s village.
 Ed and Teddy left Evora’s house a little past 9 pm.
 Estares mobilized his team as soon as they spotted Ed and Teddy’s motorcycle enter the UG house.
 Estares, wanting Ed alive, commanded part of his team to barge in through the front and the other to position themselves at a lot near the back of their compound so as to leave Ed and the other cadres no chance of escape.

 As the first team was moving in, one of the soldiers climbing the fence got stuck, his gun hitting the fence noisily.
 Ed quickly looked out and saw men with white headbands on and started shouting that the soldiers were here.
 He ran to the backdoor with the other cadres - they were to climb a wall at the back of the compound where there was an empty lot on the other side.
 Teddy climbed the wall first and was quick to jump to the other side.
 Ed climbed the wall after him but hesitated as he reached the top, not jumping immediately after reaching it.
 He was shot as he was on top of the wall.

 Legacy

-Jopson's name is included among those listed on the memorial wall of the Bantayog ng Mga Bayani, a museum dedicated to commemorating the Martial Law Martyrs.
+Jopson's name is included among those listed on the memorial wall of the Bantayog ng mga Bayani, a museum dedicated to commemorating the Martial Law Martyrs.

 His story was featured in Living and Dying: In Memory of 11 Ateneo de Manila Martial Law Activists (2007) and Six Young Filipino Martyrs (1997).
 In 1989, a full-length biography of Edjop was written by Benjamin Pimentel Jr. titled Edjop: The Unusual Journey of Edgar Jopson.
 It includes details about Edjop's personal life, background, and journey through activism.
 It was published internationally in 1991 as Rebolusyon!: A Generation of Struggle in the Philippines.
 It was updated by Pimentel in 2006, retitled U.G.: An Underground Tale: The Journey of Edgar Jopson and the First Quarter Storm Generation, and again in 2019 with a new subtitle The Life and Struggle of Edgar Jopson.

+In 2025, a biopic film of Jopson, titled EdJop, is scheduled for release, in which he was played by Elijah Canlas.